Probing pre-BBN era with Scale Invariant FIMP

 \section{Conclusions}

 In summary, we investigated in a minimal scale-invariant framework, associated to radiative pathway of electroweak symmetry breaking, dark higgs-portal freeze-in vector dark matter (DM) in an early Universe suffering a non-standard cosmological expansion history due to $\varphi$-driven energy density.
 Parameterizing such a cosmological expansion history with modified Hubble background, we studied the consequences of DM freeze-in during the non-standard cosmological era, particularly in determining the coupling required to satisfy the observed relic density along with concrete predictions and constraints from direct detection and forward search facilities.
 Here we would like to emphasize that even though our conclusions are based on a scenario where the Universe expands faster than the standard radiation dominated background during $\varphi$-domination, but the same conclusion also holds for another well motivated alternative cosmological scenario, namely early matter domination (EMD) (for a review, see, for example~\cite{Allahverdi:2020bys}).
 In this case as well one needs to have a larger coupling (compared to standard radiation domination) with the visible sector to produce observed freeze-in DM abundance.
+There may be drastic modifications in the cosmic history due to several effects arising from the presence of this new species, however addressing such intricate details is beyond the scope of this paper and we concentrate only on the impact of this modified cosmological history on DM production.
 Considering our scenario, we find the following salient features that manifest

 \begin{itemize}

 \item We showed non-standard cosmological era can be probed at experiments like FASER, DUNE, MATHUSLA, SHiP etc, typically for $n\lesssim 4$ with $T_R=5$ GeV to ensure non-thermal production of the DM (Fig.~\ref{fig:expt-lim}).
 The present model given is just for an example, but the prescription is applicable for any DM model with similar attributes and for portals other than the Higgs-portal.